poi-vrc/DressingTools/docs~/docs/getting-started/smart-control/binary/changing-properties.md

 ## Guide

-In this guide, we will make a toggle in the menu to make Moe's `Big Ear` blendshape changes from 0 to 100.
+In this guide, we will make a toggle in the menu to make Moe's `Big Ear` blendshape changes to 100.

 ### 0. Create a menu group and a smart control item